mmoldfield/Leonardo-DavinC/README.md

 # Leonardo-DavinC

-Java program that reads in a .txt file containing instructions, and then draws an ASCII art picture according to these instructions.
+C program that reads in a .txt file containing instructions, and then draws an ASCII art picture according to these instructions.
 For example...

 rotate -45